Associate of Applied Science (A.A.S.)

 - Students may wish to consider the purchase of accident insurance and personal health insurance due to the inherent risk of exposure to disease.
 John Tyler Community College does not assume responsibility for accidents/incidents which occur in the clinical setting nor does it provide any student health services.
 The student assumes financial responsibility for accidents/incidents requiring medical attention.

 - Students have Nursing Program advisors assigned after they have been curriculum placed by the counseling office.
+Students are strongly encouraged to seek guidance from nursing advisors while preparing for the application process.

 - Traditional Track: Typical classroom sessions are Monday through Friday during the day.
 Clinicals may be days, evenings and/or weekends.

-- Hybrid Distance Education Track (HDEP): Theory is delivered in a virtual format.
+- Hybrid Distance Education Track (HDET): Theory is delivered in a virtual format.
 Blackboard Collaborate is used for course meetings and office hours.
 Faculty may require mandatory on-campus activities and/or mandatory Blackboard Collaborate participation.
 Clinicals may be days, evenings, and/or weekends.

 Special Accreditation Status